-Her classes are informed by the theory of Katonah Yoga® (Nevine Michaan and Abbie Galvin); the biomorphic expressions and Core Awareness philosophy of Liz Koch; mobility and functional movement practices influenced by Matt Phippen and Tom Myers; a contemplative approach to meditation and inner inquiry inspired by Ally Bogard; the liberatory teachings of bell hooks; the intelligence of great nature; and the depth of her own lived experience.
+I am the founder of Analog Movement, a multidisciplinary platform reimagining our experience of being in a human body.
+Through explorative movement, I weave the imaginative with the pragmatic to shape sensorial experiences that feel inclusive, accessible, and profoundly human.
+My classes are informed by the theory of Katonah Yoga® (Nevine Michaan and Abbie Galvin); the biomorphic expressions and Core Awareness philosophy of Liz Koch; mobility and functional movement practices influenced by Matt Phippen and Tom Myers; a contemplative approach to meditation and inner inquiry inspired by Ally Bogard; the liberatory teachings of bell hooks; the intelligence of great nature; and the depth of my own lived experience.

-Jessica currently lives in Chicago with her husband and their Corgi pup, Potato.
+I currently live in Chicago with my husband and our Corgi pup, Potato.

 What is Katonah Yoga®?